jsvine/intro-to-visidata/docs/the-big-picture/installation.rst

 - `Python 3 <https://www.python.org/downloads/>`_
 - `A little bit of comfort <http://blog.teamtreehouse.com/introduction-to-the-mac-os-x-command-line>`_ with your computer's command line

-Then, open your terminal and run this command:
+VisiData provides a `range of installation options <https://www.visidata.org/install/>`_, but the most direct is to use Python's built-in package manager.
+To install VisiData this way, open your terminal and run this command:

 ::